 Adjustable Parameters and Corresponding Increments / LED Display Adjustable Parameter Default Program Setting Programmable Range Individual Increments Blinking LED Program Increment Solid LED Program Increment Average Amplitude The Average Amplitude setting is a percentage of the learned flame's average amplitude.
 The percentage is used to calculate the threshold of the minimum value required to prevent a flame OFF event.
-25% 5%-80% 5% 5% 10% Power Spectrum Density The Power Spectrum Density setting is a percentage of the learned flame's power spectrum density.
-The percentage is used to calculate the threshold of the minimum value required to prevent a flame OFF event.
-12.5% 2.5% to 40% 2.5% 2.5% 5% Best Fit Ratio The Best Fit Ratio setting represents how well the monitored flame matches the learned flame.
-A high relative value reflects a good match, while a low value would be a poor mismatch.
+25% 5%-80% 5% 5% 10% 12.5% 2.5% to 40% 2.5% 2.5% 5% Power Spectrum Density percentage is used to of the minimum value 2.5% required to prevent a f lame OFF event.
+Best Fit Ratio The Best Fit Ratio setting represents how well the monitored flame matches the learned flame.
+A high rel value reflects a good match, while a low value would be a poor mismatch.
 The setting establishes a trip threshold required to prevent a flame OFF event.
-Note: The best-fit-ratio programmable trip threshold has a base of 15 counts which is added to the value determined from the LEDs.
-Ex.
-Two solid LEDs (2x32) and one blinking LED (1x16) = 15 (base) + 64 + 16 = 95 counts. ablishes a trip ip threshold has a 175 counts 31 to 217 counts (base count = 15) 16 counts 16 counts 32 counts Peak-to- Median Ratio The Peak-to-Median Ratio setting represents the ratio of peak amplitudes to the median amplitude of the monitored flame.
+Note: The best-fit-ratio programmable trip threshold has base of 15 counts which is added to the value determined from the LEDs. ablishes a trip Ex.
+Two solid LEDs 175 counts (2x32) and one blinking 31 to 217 counts (base count = 15) g LED (1x16) = 15 (ba 16 counts 16 counts nts.
+32 counts Peak-to- Median Ratio monitored frame.
 The lower the count, the closer the median amplitude is to the peak amplitude.
-Lower counts are typical of a flickering flame.
-Higher counts are indicative of an incandescent or fluorescent light source.
-The setting establishes a trip threshold required to prevent a flame OFF event.25 counts5 to 80 counts5 counts10 counts
+Lower counts